 I’m so excited because I’ve never shared a chocolate sheet cake recipe on my blog before.

 I’ve made this chocolate sheet cake a handful of times for various parties and I remember making it for an office party back when I worked in an office.
 And the entire thing disappeared in about .04 seconds.
 People flocked to it like it was a pot of shimmering gold under a rainbow.

 The first step we’ll do is melt down some butter with water and cocoa powder on the stovetop.
 This helps dissolve and hydrate the cocoa powder, which typically tends to dry cakes out.
 This also helps bring out the cocoa’s flavor.
 When mixed with a cup of butter, we have some seriously delicious chocolate liquid.
 Instead of water, you can use black coffee (like my favorite chocolate cake!).
 It’s completely incredible and truly deepens that chocolate flavor.

-Since it’s a thin cake, it won’t take long at all in the oven.
+Since it’s a thin cake, the bake time is quick.
 Which means it won’t take long to cool, either.
 Which obviously means that you can cut into this chocolate cake and fall immensely in love sooner.
 But before all that, let’s frost it with the most unbelievable peanut butter frosting on the planet.
-It’s my go-to peanut butter frosting recipe, just made larger because this cake is ginormous and requires 25 gallons of frosting.
-An intense amount of peanut butter goes into the peanut butter frosting– much more peanut butter than butter.
-Why?
-For F-L-A-V-O-R. Make sure you use a commercial brand peanut butter, none of those natural kinds.
-There’s a lot of separating and texture issues if you use an oily, natural peanut butter in this frosting.
-I like Jif or Skippy.
+It’s my go-to peanut butter frosting recipe, just made larger because this cake is enormous!

 ↑ ↑ Best peanut butter frosting to ever grace this earth.